ryan-mcclue/ryan-mcclue/src/knowledge.md

 RTC:
 For instance, the SysTick timer, which is a 24-bit counter, has a maximum value that it can count to.
 Depending on the clock frequency, this might limit the maximum time interval it can measure directly.
 If the MCU system clock is, for example, 72 MHz, the SysTick can count up to 2^24 / 72 MHz = 233 milliseconds before it wraps around.
 Using prescalers, you can extend this, but usually not beyond several minutes to hours without complex software handling.

+DAC:
+Analog mode want high input impedance, low output impedance so circuitry not disturbing analog values Could emulate a DAC with PWM at a high frequency and filters to smooth transitions

 TODO: include general parameters to init, e.g. clock phase, polarity, data width etc.
 CRC:
-High range of error detections with small checksum value.
+Offers high range of error detections with small checksum value.
 Treats data as a binary polynomial and performs modulo-2 division by a fixed/generator polynomial.
 The remainder is the checksum.
 CRC32-IEEE in STM, Ethernet, MPEG (0x04C11DB7)
-CRC-32C in Btrfs (0x1EDC6F41)
+CRC-32C (Castagnoli) in Btrfs (0x1EDC6F41)
 Different polynomials used to target particular errors, e.g. burst, random etc.
+Checksum used for changes.
+CRC type of checksum. checksum simpler than hashes which are normally cryptographic number of flipped bits that can detected is Hamming distance generally, crc32 detect up to 14 bit-flips. if need larger, use 64bit

 CRC32 is a function family, i.e. isn't one standard algorithm.
 The parameters are the 32-bit input polynomial, the byte ordering, the bit ordering, whether there's padding,